ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-01-clip-vqgan.md

 continuous scale.
 Needless to say, this *may* not be how our perception works.[^2]

-Despite all of these, we still shouldn't ignore the pixel-based approach.
+Despite all of these, we still shouldn't ignore pixel-based approaches.
 Convolutional neural networks (CNN) proved that we can model local interactions between pixels, allowing us to compose them together and create visual parts.
 The premier example of this is the feature map below, where a CNN learned how